kotaroyama/fetch-current-weather/README.md

 # fetch-current-weather
+A script that can scrape the current weather

 ### Overview
 This script returns the current weather and temperature based on the city or ZIP code provided by the user.